rh2810/Duplicate_File/README.md

 Directions:

-1. This program must be run on a Linux system or any system that can use GCC.
+- This program must be run on a Linux system or any system that can use GCC.

-2. Compile the program inside of the directory that you saved the duplicate.c file:
+- Compile the program inside of the directory that you saved the duplicate.c file:

+  - Make sure that the file you want to make copies of (input file) is in the same directory as the compiled program

   - In a terminal, type: "gcc -Wall -o duplicate duplicate.c"

+-